1. FORMATION AND ADMINISTRATION OF THE LEAGUE

 n) Visiting Captains may measure net height and adjust if required.
 If the net is unsuitable the match will be played but the away captain can put in a complaint to the fixture secretary.

-a) All matches, scores and ranking are carried out by “tabletennis365” which is funded by Table Tennis England.
-This site produces our League Tables, Player Averages, and League Ranking, for all players in Keighley.
-If a player plays in more than one league then all his/her results are entered into the ranking Lists.
-We can’t alter this system.
-This ranking is used for all of our handicaps and tournament seeding.
+a) All matches, scores and ranking will be entered on the website being used by the League.
+The site produces our League Tables, Player Averages and League Ranking for all players in Keighley.
+If a player plays in more than one league all their results are entered into the ranking list and we cannot alter this.
+The ranking list is used for any of our handicaps and tournaments but is not the sole deciding factor in any of our calculations for handicaps or seeding.

-b) Each set won during a game earns your team ‘1’ point and at the end of the season the team with the highest points total will be declared “Divisional Champions”, and members will receive a trophy at the A.G.M.
-If two teams Tie then the team with the most games won will be Champions.
+b) Each set won during a game earns your team one point and an additional two points are awarded to the winning team or one point to each team if the final result is a draw.
+At the end of the season the team with the highest points total will be declared “Divisional Champions”, and team members will receive a trophy at the AGM.
+If two teams have equal points at the end of the season the team with the most games won will be Champions.
 If both teams have the same number of wins then a play-off between the teams will decide the Champions.

 c) The Champions will normally be promoted to the next highest Division but the Committee always look at the standard of teams, number of teams and structure and number of divisions to give the best competitive situation for all teams.
 The bottom team in each division will normally be demoted but again the same criteria applies.